ProbeLogits: Kernel-Level LLM Inference Primitives for AI-Native Operating Systems: Motivation and Background

 \subsection{Three Problems in Detail}

 \paragraph{Problem 1: Latency.} Consider the task of classifying whether an agent's intended action is safe.
 In a text-based approach, the system constructs a prompt (``Is deleting all user data safe?
-Answer Yes or No.''), sends it to an inference server, waits for text generation ($\sim$650\,ms for a multi-token response on 7B), parses the output, and acts on the result.
-With ProbeLogits, the same classification requires one forward pass (65\,ms on 7B) with no text generation, no parsing, and no IPC---a 10$\times$ reduction.
+Answer Yes or No.''), sends it to an inference server, waits for multi-token text generation, parses the output, and acts on the result.
+With ProbeLogits, the same classification reads a single logit position after one prefill---no token-by-token generation, no parsing, and no IPC.
+In the same hosted environment this is a measured 2.4--3.4$\times$ faster than a generation-based guard (332--556\,ms vs.\ 851--1{,}142\,ms per classification; ${\sim}$220\,ms in a deploy-realistic configuration).

 \paragraph{Problem 2: Bypassability.} Application-level safety filters---including prompt injection defenses, output classifiers, and policy checkers---operate at the same privilege level as the agent they are meant to constrain.
 A sufficiently capable agent can modify, disable, or circumvent these filters.
 Kernel-level enforcement is fundamentally different: an agent running in a WASM sandbox \emph{cannot} bypass governance checks without first escaping the sandbox, because the checks are executed by the kernel on the agent's behalf, outside the sandbox boundary.